wobsoriano/vue-tinykeys/README.md

 # vue-tinykeys

 Vue composable and directive for keybindings.
+Made on top of [tinykeys](https://github.com/jamiebuilds/tinykeys).

 ## Install